taptooler/TapTools-Cardano-Ecosystem-Articles/README.md

 # TapTools: Cardano Ecosystem Articles

 This repository contains links and metrics for the articles written as part of the TapTools milestones for Project Catalyst.
-Each milestone contains 30 high-quality articles, categorized by their content within the file itself.
+Each milestone contains 30 high-quality articles, categorized by their content (Cardano Projects, Tokens/NFTs, Technological Advancements) within the file itself.

 ## Milestones Overview